Travel.State.Gov >

 We can:

-Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities do not commonly occur.
-Hazardous areas and activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
-In the event of an injury, medical treatment is typically available only in or near major cities and there are few medical specialists in country able to treat complicated medical conditions.
-First responders are generally unable to access areas outside of major cities and are not trained to provide urgent medical treatment.
-U.S. citizens are encouraged to purchase medical evacuation insurance
+Tourism: The tourism industry is not well regulated.
+Safety inspections for equipment and facilities are rare.
+Hazardous areas and activities are not always identified with appropriate signage, and staff may not be trained or certified by the host government or recognized authorities in the field.
+If you are injured, you will likely find medical treatment only in or near major cities and there are few medical specialists in country able to treat complicated medical conditions.
+First responders cannot reach areas outside major cities to provide urgent medical treatment.
+See our website for information on insurance providers for overseas coverage.

 Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.